Economics

 ECON 830 Advanced Econometric Methods and Applications (Units: 3)

-Prerequisite: ECON 731 or consent of the instructor.
+Prerequisite: ECON 731 or permission of the instructor.

 ECON 840 Health Economics Analysis and Research (Units: 3)

-Prerequisites for ECON 640: Upper-division standing; ECON 301 and ECON 311; GPA of 3.0 or higher; or consent of the instructor.
+Prerequisites for ECON 640: Restricted to upper-division standing; ECON 301*; ECON 311* or DS 212* or MATH 124* or equivalents; GPA of 3.0 or higher; or permission of the instructor.

 (ECON 840/ECON 640 is a paired course offering.
 Students who complete the course at one level may not repeat the course at the other level.)